This page was last updated on: 15th May 2025

 Requirements & Documentation

-Have a high level conversations with Cursor in Composer ‘agent’ mode to generate the following:
+1. Have a high-level conversation with Cursor in ‘Agent’ mode to generate:

 • Product Requirements Doc (PRD)